 First things first, take a moment to review your products and services: what can you offer customers that will be of value to them in these circumstances?

 Do you have an inventory of clothing, accessories, or toys?
 Could you deliver meals to people?
 Perhaps you even have a stock of non-perishable food and drinks you can no longer use or sell in your store, like coffee beans, long-life milk or serviettes?
 Put yourself in the shoes of your customers and think about what they need that your business could cater for.
 Our tips on things to consider:

-- The weather is starting to get warmer – warm weather-friendly meals and items will be highly favoured.
+- The weather is getting cooler – hot meals, warm clothing, and home-friendly items will be highly favoured.

 - People will be at home with kids and pets – be family-friendly, pet-friendly, and mess-free.

 Now let’s take a look at your team.
 While tough decisions might have to be made, it’s also a good idea to think about how you can restructure your team and give them new tasks and responsibilities.
 Set up a team video call or chat group and brainstorm away!

 Once you have a plan of what you can offer, and who will be responsible, it’s time to plan how you’ll get it to the customers.

 Global e-commerce and online sales figures are growing every year, and with COVID-19 ramping up the need for tech adoption, this is the perfect opportunity to fast-track your shift to online and mobile-friendly operations.

 If you don’t already have a website or e-commerce platform, now is the time to get one as there are a number of cost-effective options out there like Wix or Shopify.
 Alternatively, you can set up shop on Facebook Marketplace.
 If you’re not very tech-savvy, don’t be afraid to reach out to friends, your team or even customers for some help.